I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 So Whatever Happened to Brick Mistress?

-Even though they enjoyed a certain level of success and respect on their local circuit, Brick Mistress split up in 1993, a victim of changing times and musical tastes.
+Despite achieving a certain level of success and respect within their local circuit, Brick Mistress split in 1993, a victim of changing times and musical tastes.
 Guitarist Jim Dofka moved on to a solo career, garnering acclaim in the underground shred-guitar community thanks to a string of demos and albums like 1990's cult classic Toxic Wasteland, while drummer Steve Moore recorded a few demos with the Pittsburgh based power/prog metal act Psycho Scream, which also featured future Control Denied vocalist Tim Aymar.

 Anyone interested in checking out Brick Mistress' classic metal stylings for themselves can order a copy of the Anthology CD directly from Stormspell, and Brick Mistress also maintains their own Facebook page.
 Check'em out and revel in this classic metal which has been unearthed for a new generation to discover!